 In the event of a catastrophe, do you want your extra-religious parents to get a say in how long you can be kept on life support?
 Do you want your abusive soon-to-be-ex spouse to get full custody of your children?
-Do you want your homophobic family members to have the ability to lock your partner out of your finances?
-Do you want your children taking each other to court for a disagreement over what to do with body?
+How do you feel about your homophobic family members having the ability to lock your partner out of your finances?
+Do you want your children taking each other to court for a disagreement over what to do with your body?

 …Yeah, I thought not.

 Our most essential human freedom is the right to control our own bodies, and have our decisions regarding them respected.
-The best way to ensure that happens is to have your wishes written down in a legal document and to make sure that document can be found in a crisis.
+The best way to ensure that happens is to write your wishes down in a legal document and to make sure that document can be found in a crisis.

 Cost: Free through TotalLegal